How to Get a Stripped Oil Pan Bolt off?

 If your oil drain plug is stripped, it can be a real pain to remove.
 But there’s no need to call a tow truck or mechanic – you can do it yourself with a stripped oil drain plug removal tool.
 These tools are designed to grip onto the stripped oil drain plug so you can unscrew it without stripping the threads any further.

-They come in various sizes to fit different sized plugs, and they’re easy to use.
-Simply insert the tool into the center of the stripped oil drain plug and turn it counterclockwise until the plug comes loose.
+They come in various sizes to fit different-sized plugs, and they’re easy to use.
+Insert the tool into the center of the stripped oil drain plug and turn it counterclockwise until the plug comes loose.
 Then, remove the tool and finish unscrewing the plug by hand.

 If you don’t have a stripper removal tool on hand, you can also try using a pair of vice grips or pliers.
 Grip onto the sides of the oil drain plug with either of these tools and turn counterclockwise until loose.